Shuttle Endeavour embarking on new mission to Los Angeles museum

 HEADING WEST

-Endeavour's cross-country flight was due to begin after sunrise on Monday, but a cold front moving over Texas and into the Gulf of Mexico will delay its departure until at least Tuesday, NASA said on Sunday.
+Endeavour's cross-country piggyback flight is due to begin just after sunrise on Monday, weather permitting.

 Endeavour will make a low pass by the beachside communities surrounding the Kennedy Space Center before heading west.
-Additional low flyovers past NASA centers in Mississippi, Louisiana and Texas are planned, weather permitting, before a two-night layover at Ellington Field near the Johnson Space Center in Houston.
+Additional low flyovers past NASA centers in Mississippi, Louisiana and Texas are planned before a two-night layover at Ellington Field near the Johnson Space Center in Houston.

-The shuttle will be taken off its carrier jet and moved to a United Airlines hangar to be prepared for transport next month to the California Science Center, located about 12 miles from the airport.
-It is due to go on display on October 30.
+The shuttle will be taken off its carrier jet and moved to a United Airlines hangar to be prepared for transport next month to the California Science Center, located about 12 miles (19 km) from the airport.
+It is due to go on display on Oct.
+30.